-Lodging (for the nights of November 14 and 15) and meals during the workshop will provided at no charge.
-Lodging will be in single guest rooms on the Haverford College campus.
+Lodging and meals during the workshop are provided at no charge.
+Lodging is in single guest rooms on the Haverford College campus.

 We ask participants to secure funding for costs of travel to and from the workshop from their home institutions or other sources that may be available to them.
 For individuals who are not able to obtain travel support elsewhere, some funds are available from Project TIER.
 Requests for travel support may be made on the workshop application.

-Enrollment in the workshop will be limited to about 12 people.
-Information on eligibility, and a link to the application, are provided below.
+Enrollment in the workshop will be limited to 12 people.

 Content of the workshop

 - Workflows for reproducible research.
-Two general approaches to reproducible research will be presented:
+Two general approaches to reproducible research are presented: